 Our Commitment to Protecting Your Privacy

-New Life Prison Ministry is committed to protecting the privacy of its donors, students, volunteers and staff about whom or from whom we collect personal information.
+New Life Prison Ministries is committed to protecting the privacy of its donors, students, volunteers and staff about whom or from whom we collect personal information.

 The Privacy Principles